 Here is an example of a search result without a meta description:

+You can see how the meta description gives you a better idea of what you will find if you take the time to click that link.
+The search link above lacks a meta description, resulting in the display of approximately the initial 160 characters of the article or web page.
+This usually does not offer a robust meta description, thereby reducing the likelihood of the link being clicked.
+Remember to shoot for a 160 character length.
+That is the limit for Google.
+Yahoo does show a bit longer meta descriptions, but more people use Google, so shoot for the 160 character limit.
 Now that you know how the meta tags show up on search engine results pages, you will want to write clear, concise and compelling descriptions.
 Please note that if you have similar pages of content, don’t copy and paste the <meta> tags as you will likely get dinged for duplicate content or for unoriginality.
 So, just as you want your content to be original and unique, treat your meta tags the same way.

 Closing Out with a BangStart getting more traffic to your website by using these awesomesauce tips on writing stellar meta descriptions, and then study how they affect your website traffic.
 Here’s what you can do:

-Write relevant descriptions that present the core message and purpose of each web page
+- Write relevant descriptions that present the core message and purpose of each web page

-Emphasize a reason for reading.
+- Emphasize a reason for reading.
 Special offers, urgent deadlines, or secret discoveries are examples

-Use words that are solid and specific.
+- Use words that are solid and specific.
 Avoid clichés like “innovative” or “world class”

 - Don’t write to the length limit.
 Keep it concise, yet compelling